graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 now supports methods with arguments as well as methods without arguments, an `AmbigiousMatchException` can occur if the name refers to a public method with multiple overloads.
 Either specify a field resolver explicitly, or reduce the number of public methods with the same name to one.

+### 38. `SchemaTypes` updated to support DI-injected mapping resolvers

+1. `Initialize` method signature changed to include DI-injected mappings.

+2. `GetGraphTypeFromClrType` method signature changed to include DI-injected mappings.
+   Rather than a list of CLR to graph type tuples provided to the method, now a list of `IGraphTypeMappingResolver` instances is provided.